-We test different model specifications which are shown in Table 7.
-Model 1 is constructed without indirect paths as in Belgiawan et al (2011).
-The R-square is good, however other statistics suggest a low model fit (RMSEA = 0.09; CFI = 0.410; TLI = 0.34; and WRMR = 2.49)4.
-We further find that the Symbolic/Affective does not explain car ownership in contrast to previous literature.
-Instead Arrogant Prestige is highly significant.
-Remembering that this construct relates to the negative aspects of Symbolic/Affective our result might hence suggests that it is rather the negative than the positive symbolic aspects that influence car ownership.
-Interestingly Comfort was further not significant possibly indicating that our student sample concerns less about these aspects.
+We tested different model specifications, which are shown in Table 7.
+Model 1 is constructed without indirect paths as in Belgiawan, Schmöcker, and Fujii (2011).
+The R-squared is good; however, other statistics suggest a low model fit (RMSEA = 0.09, CFI = 0.410, TLI = 0.34, and WRMR = 2.49).
+We further found that the symbolic/affective does not explain car ownership in contrast to previous literature.
+Instead arrogant prestige was highly significant.
+Remembering that this construct relates to the negative aspects of symbolic/affective, our result might hence suggest that it is the negative rather than the positive symbolic aspects that influence car ownership.
+Interestingly, comfort was further not significant, possibly indicating that our student sample is less concerned about this aspect.

-Based on these observations we hence test alternative model structures.
-Model 2 provides a better model fit (reduced Chi-2/df; RMSEA = 0.04; CFI = 0.90; TLI = 0.87; and WRMR = 1.05).
-In this model we omit Symbolic affective and comfort as well as PT is fast since they were not significant in the first model.
-We further treat independence as endogenous variables influenced by monthly income based on correlations found in Table 6.
+Based on these observations, we hence test alternative model structures.
+Model 2 provides a better model fit (reduced Chi-2/df, RMSEA = 0.04, CFI = 0.90, TLI = 0.87, and WRMR = 1.05).
+In this model we omit symbolic/affective and comfort as well as PT is fast because they were not significant in the first model.
+We further treat independence as an endogenous variable influenced by monthly income based on correlations found in Table 6.